tu2463/15-466-f25-base1/README.md

-Join My Colored Friends
+Join My Colored Friend

 Author: Cheyu Tu

 Design:
-A grey little creature wants to turn red and join the red creature friend group.
-It discovers that the mysterious doors can change its color...
+A grey little creature wants make itself red so that it can make friends with the red little creature.
+It discovers that the doors can change its color...

 Screen Shot: